FlineDev/BartyCrouch/README.md

 # Incrementally updates all Strings files of Storyboards/XIBs in project
 $ bartycrouch interfaces -p "/absolute/path/to/project"

-# Updates all `Localizable.strings` files searching your code for `NSLocalizedString`
+# Updates `Localizable.strings` files with new keys searching your code for `NSLocalizedString`
-$ bartycrouch code -p "/path/to/code/directory" -l "/directory/containing/all/Localizables"
+$ bartycrouch code -p "/path/to/code/directory" -l "/directory/containing/all/Localizables" -a

 # Machine-translate all empty localization values using English as source language
 $ bartycrouch translate -p "/path/to/project" -l en -i "<API_ID>" -s "<API_SECRET>"